BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 We could...
 But let's first look at some solutions out there.

-In recent times 2 people presented automation of something that I call "binding an observable to a property", for Angular components.
+In recent times 2 people presented automation of something that I call "binding an observable to a property" for Angular components.
 Both of them created a HOC for it in a different way.
 (HOC is an acronym and stands for **H**igher **O**rder **C**omponents)

 [@EliranEliassy](https://twitter.com/EliranEliassy) presented the "@Unsubscriber" decorator in his presentation [📼 Everything you need to know about Ivy](https://youtu.be/AKibI36WNhY?t=2117)